CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 An X.509 SSL wildcard certificate should be used to:

-* Secure communication between the load balancer and the HA nodes on the Application Servers.
+* Secure communication between the load balancer and the nodes on the Application Servers.
-* Secure communication between the HA nodes.
+* Secure communication between the Application Services.
-* Allow HA Services to identify themselves to clients such as Gateway.
+* Allow Application Services to identify themselves to clients such as Gateway.
-* Prevent unauthorised HA nodes from joining the HA cluster.
+* Prevent unauthorised nodes from joining the HA cluster.
 * Connect to Service Fabric Explorer from each of the Application Servers.

 The certificate can be obtained from a Certificate Authority, such as [Let’s Encrypt](<https://letsencrypt.org/>), and must meet the following requirements: